 Sedona

 Sedona is arguably one of the most famous desert towns in Arizona.
-The place entices with red-rock buttes, steep canyon walls, and a myriad of scenic hiking trails on the outskirts.
+The place entices with its red-rock buttes, steep canyon walls, and a myriad of scenic hiking trails on the outskirts.
 Uptown Sedona changes the scenery and brings the abundance of New Age shops, galleries, and spas to enjoy during your visit.

 Things to Do in Sedona

 Sedona is every hiker’s dream destination.
-There is no better place to see the Arizona’s deserted lands, rocky hills, and natural landmarks.
+There is no better place to see Arizona’s deserted lands, rocky hills, and natural landmarks.

 Speaking about the natural wonders, the Devil’s Bridge, a large sandstone arch, is a remarkable sight you can’t miss.
 The short, but tedious Cathedral Rock Trail promises the best views of the area.
 If you still have time and energy, check out the stunning Chapel of the Holy Cross, a Roman Catholic chapel built into the buttes.